hyoo-ru/crowd.hyoo.ru/README.md

 - Input: list of Units.
 - Iterate over Units from Delta.
-	- Locate Unit from Doc with same Head and Self.
+	- Locate Unit from Land with same Head and Self.
-	- If Unit doesn't exists, add Unit to Doc.
+	- If Unit doesn't exists, add Unit to Land.
 	- If Unit exists and Time of new Unit is greater, replace old by new.
 	- If Unit exists and Time of new Unit is same, but Peer is greater, replace old by new.
 	- Otherwise skip this Unit.